Updated: September 15, 2021

-Many of you have questions how your academic accommodations may be impacted by the shift to remote/online instruction and the return to campus.
+Many of you have questions about how your academic accommodations may be impacted by the shift to remote/online instruction and the return to campus.

 Download Strategies for Online Learning (PDF).
 This document discusses online learning and provides tips, referral pathways and next steps.

 The Accessibility Undergraduate Student Handbook (PDF) also provides information and assistance to students.